brynnb/Unreal-Engine-2-Unofficial-Official-Documentation/Uncategorized/MeshEmitter.md

 ![sizescale2.jpg](../assets/sizescale2.jpg)

-For a more on Size, see the [EmittersReference](../Content Creation/Effects/EmittersReference.md#size) document.
+For a more on Size, see the [EmittersReference](../Content%20Creation/Effects/EmittersReference.md#size) document.

 ## SkeletalMesh

 Skeletal Mesh emitters allows you to attach particles to the bones of a skeletal mesh.
 The mesh is used to determine the spawn location of the particles and can also be used to determine the movement the particles.
-For a more in-depth review of Skeletal Mesh emitters, see the [Particle Systems](../Content Creation/Effects/ParticleSystems.md#skeletal_mesh) document.
+For a more in-depth review of Skeletal Mesh emitters, see the [Particle Systems](../Content%20Creation/Effects/ParticleSystems.md#skeletal-mesh) document.

 ## Spawning

 Make sure to set appropriate values in the Spawning fields.
 These figures will affect how quickly particles are created, over the lifetime of your emitter.
-For a more in-depth review of Spawning, see the [Particle Systems](../Content Creation/Effects/EmittersReference.md#spawning) document.
+For a more in-depth review of Spawning, see the [Emitters Reference](../Content%20Creation/Effects/EmittersReference.md#spawning) document.

 ## Texture